Private & Confidential Injection

 Getting a contraceptive injection

 Our specialists will begin by making sure you are comfortable to start the consultation.
-We will then start to understand your general medical history & a detailed sexual history to ensure the contraceptive pills are an appropriate form of contraception for you.
+We will then start to understand your general medical history & a detailed sexual history to ensure the contraceptive injection is an appropriate form of contraception for you.

-If it is safe to do so, our specialists will give you the contraceptive injection.we will hand over the contraceptive pills to you by the end of the appointment.
+If it is safe to do so, our specialists will give you the contraceptive injection.

 Come back in 12-14 weeks for a repeat dosage.